-On disability, the main instrument for positive action measures related to persons with disabilities is the Law on Employment of People with Disabilities.
-198 Its main goals are integration of people with disability in the working environment and their safety in the workplace.
+On disability, the main instrument for positive action measures related to persons with disabilities is the Law on Employment of People with Disabilities.196 Its main goals are integration of people with disability in the working environment and their safety in the workplace.

 On age, in relation to young people, actions are undertaken based on Cabinet decrees.
 On age in relation to older people, a National strategy for elderly people 2010-2020 exists.
-However its implementation is yet to be seen.
+However results from its implementation are yet to be expected, as the coordinating body tasked to follow its implementation was just recently established.